cakephp/docs/en/core-libraries/helpers/form.rst

 * ``$options['timeFormat']`` Used to specify the format of the select inputs for a time-related set of inputs.
 Valid values include ``12``, ``24``, and ``null``.

-* ``$options['dateFormat']`` Used to specify the format of the select inputs for a date-related set of inputs.
-Valid values include any combination of 'D', 'M' and 'Y' or ``null``.
-The inputs will be put in the order defined by the dateFormat option.

 * ``$options['minYear'], $options['maxYear']`` Used in combination with a
   date/datetime input.
 Defines the lower and/or upper end of values shown in the